aakash2018/python-prep/README.md

  triangle, using the formulas P = a + b + c and A = (b * h) / 2,
  where a, b and c are the sides of the triangle and h is the height relative to the side B.
+11. Write a program that calculates the average velocity of an object, using the formula v = Δs/Δt, where v is the average velocity, Δs is the space variation, and Δt is the time variation
+12. Write a program that calculates the kinetic energy of a moving object, using the formula E = (mv²) / 2, where E is the kinetic energy, m is the mass of the object, and v is the velocity
+13. Write a program that calculates the work done by a force acting on an object, using the formula T = F * d, where T is the work, F is the applied force, and d is the distance traveled by the object.
+14. Write a program that reads the x and y position of two points in the Cartesian plane, and calculates the distance between them.
+ 15. Create a program that prompts the user for the radius of a sphere and calculates and displays its volume.